 Sending Signature Reminders

+The panel shown below can be used to monitor the progress of your signatures.
 While the eSignature is in the Open Status, the Administrator can send reminders to the Signers who have yet to apply their signature to the document.
-To do so, click the View Signature Blocks button.
+To do so, start by clicking the View Progress button.
 From here, each signer who has not yet signed the document will be indicated on the left.
 Click Send Reminder to trigger an alert to that user, reminding them of their needed action.

 Closing an eSignature